polterguy/polterguy.github.io/plugins/index.md

 some part of Hyperlambda, such as sending emails, parsing XML or JSON, etc.

-The following are the _"plugins"_ projects for Magic and Hyperlambda, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
-These are the parts that allows you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.
+The following are the _"plugins"_ projects for Magic and Hyperlambda, typically implementing one or more slots each, which in their combined result become the programming language called Hyperlambda.
+These are the parts that allow you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.

 * [magic.node](/plugins/magic.node/) - Nodes, lambda, Hyperlambda and Expressions